Table of Contents

 In the evening when all went pitch black we (Raphael from Journey of Wonders and I) went for a reindeer safari to hunt some Northern Lights.

-Unfortunately we didn’t get to see them this time, but nevertheless we had some great fun and laugh sitting around the fire with reindeer herders in the middle of the woods eating sausages, drinking some ‘warm up’ drinks and taking pictures with cute white reindeer called Blixem.
+Unfortunately we didn’t get to see them this time, but nevertheless, we had some great fun and laugh sitting around the fire with reindeer herders in the middle of the woods eating sausages, drinking some ‘warm-up’ drinks and taking pictures with cute white reindeer called Blixem.
 Wink, wink :)

 You – a racer stand on the skis behind the reindeer (specially trained ones of course) and use two strings to control its ‘gas’ and ‘break’.

-The rules are quiet simple, who will reach the finish line of 201m long loop wins!
+The rules are quite simple, who will reach the finish line of 201m long loop wins!
 Easy peasy, no?!
 As it came up YES for some (Marysia – ski lover) and NO for others (Raphael – taco lover).

 At the finish line my reindeer as tired as hell with a tongue out.
 As for Raphael of well, his reindeer reached a finish line very relaxed after a slow gracious walk without Raphael behind him.
 I’m sure the reindeer was the one thinking ‘Easy peasy” :)